-Fiscal year ending June 30, 2016 Hopkins Public Schools was able to once again add to their fund balance.
-Hopkins Public Schools ended the year with an excess in the general fund budget of just over \$275,000.
-As a result of the increased fund balance, the district was able to reduce its borrowing by \$1.1 million.
-The State rolled the previous year's foundation equity payment of \$125/pupil into the base foundation of \$7,126, and added an additional \$140 per pupil which brought the base foundation to \$7,391.
-The State eliminated the Best Practice Incentive, which was a \$50 per pupil reduction for Hopkins Public Schools, and also eliminated the Performance-Based Funding, which was a \$70 per pupil reduction.
-The State additionally reduced the Technology Infrastructure Grant funds by approximately \$15,000.
-The district was eligible to receive additional At Risk funds of just over \$70,000 and also apply for and receive new grants including a School Safety Grant, Early Literacy Targeted Instruction Grant, and Computer Adaptive Tests Grant.
-The State increased the amount that they passed through in 147C dollars by over \$200,000 which caused an increase in our revenues and expenses by this amount.
-These 147C dollars are used to buy down the retirement rate.
-The State returned to the pupil count calculation from two years prior which included 90% of funding from the fall count and 10% of funding from the prior winter count.
-The student count did drop slightly down to 1,636 for fall, which was then adjusted down by 1.73 FTE's to 1,634 after all Section 25 adjustments were made.
-Section 25 allows for the movement of students between the fall and winter counts to be allocated correctly between districts and this was the second consecutive year the State allowed for this calculation.
-Our winter count came in quite low at 1,617.
-The district received a \$100,000 grant from the United States Environmental Protection Agency through the National Clean Diesel Rebate Program towards the purchase of five new buses.
-The district was able to pay the additional cost of the buses from the general fund and additional financing of \$270,000 over six years.
-This helped greatly in the replacement schedule of our aging fleet.
-The district received new funding from the Allegan Area Educational Service Agency's Headlee Restoration millage that was passed of over \$150,000 and an additional \$70,000 from the service agency's excess special education fund balance that is shared with the local districts.
+Fiscal year ending June 30, 2017 Hopkins Public Schools was able to once again add to their fund balance.
+Hopkins Public Schools ended the year with an excess in the general fund budget of just over \$345,000.
+As a result of the increased fund balance, the District was able to keep its borrowing flat at \$1.3 million.
+The State added an additional \$120 per pupil which brought the base foundation to \$7,511.
+The State reduced the Technology Infrastructure Grant (TRIG) funds by approximately \$26,000.
+There was an increase in Section 51c Special Education funding of over \$77,000 due to increased expenditures in 2015/16.
+The District was eligible to receive a total of just over \$285,000 in At Risk 31A funds.
+Additionally, they continued receiving the FIRST Robotics Grant, Early Literacy Targeted Instruction Grant, and Computer Adaptive Tests Grant.
+There was a slight reduction in their Vocation Education funding of just over \$22,000.
+The State once again increased the amount that they passed through in 147C dollars by over \$100,000.
+The State continued the pupil count calculation from the prior year of 90% funding coming from the fall count and 10% of funding from the prior winter count.
+The student count increased by 46 students, bringing the total to 1,684 students for the fall count day, which was then adjusted down by 4.10 FTE's to 1,680 after all Section 25 adjustments were made.
+Section 25 allows for the movement of students between the fall and winter counts to be allocated correctly between districts and this was the third consecutive year the State allowed for this calculation.
+Our winter count came in slightly lower at 1,668.
+The District was able to purchase one new bus to help in the replacement schedule of their aging fleet.

-The school lunch fund also added to their fund balance during the 2015/16 school year with a surplus of almost twenty seven thousand dollars and the debt retirement fund continued in a borrowing position from the state as property values in the district increased only slightly.
+The school lunch fund also added to their fund balance during the 2016-17 school year with a surplus of almost \$40,000 dollars and the debt retirement fund continued in a borrowing position from the state as property values in the District increased approximately 4%.